Our Mission

 Artistic Director

-Paul Zulkowitz (“zool”) is an artist, activist, and producer whose work spans theater, film, and community engagement.
-A retired member of the Directors Guild of America, he has collaborated with renowned directors and contributed to over 100 productions, excelling in writing, directing, production design, and event coordination. zool has spearheaded notable projects such as the “Do the Right Thing!” festival and the Greenwich Village Halloween Parade’s “Mother Earth vs. The War Machine,” blending activism with artistry to address social and ecological issues.
-He serves on Manhattan’s Community Board Five and coordinates tenant advocacy initiatives.
-Zool’s work is rooted in building creative and activist networks that promote justice and equity.
+zool is an artist, activist, and producer whose work spans theater, film, and community engagement.
+A retired member of the Directors Guild of America, he has worked on more than 100 “Hollywood-on-Hudson” movies, television shows and videos in every production capacity. zool has spearheaded notable projects such as the “Do the Right Thing!” festival and the Greenwich Village Halloween Parade’s “Mother Earth vs. The War Machine,” blending activism with artistry to address social and ecological issues.
+He serves on Manhattan’s Community Board Five and coordinates tenant advocacy initiatives. zool’s work is rooted in building creative and activist networks that promote justice and equity.

 -